 The final stop on the tour was the Arthur and Elizabeth Schlesinger Library on the History of Women in America, located at 10 Garden Street.
 Named for Harvard history professor Arthur M. Schlesinger, Sr. and his wife, feminist Elizabeth Bancroft Schlesinger, this library dates from 1943, when suffragist and Radcliffe graduate Maud Wood Park ’98 gave her alma mater a collection of materials focusing on women’s rights.

 Johanna Carll of the Schlesinger staff discussed the library's history and holdings.
 Papers of Harlem Renaissance writer Dorothy West, the Boston-born author of The Living Is Easy, were on view.
 An Emmy award and a Cordon Bleu medal recalled master chef Julia Child, a long-time Cambridge resident.
 Aviator Amelia Earhart (1897-1937) was represented by photos and correspondence and a baby book with a lock of her hair (left).

+"She said making money through sex was no different from any other work."
 The COYOTE (Call Off Your Old Tired Ethics) collection documented that organization's beginning in 1973; its mission was to assist prostitutes and homosexuals.
 Bette Davis was a poster girl for COYOTE's "Hookers" Film Festival (below, left) in 1977.
 COYOTE founder Margo St. James identified herself as a prostitute, according to Carll.